Skills

 AIM Photos

-2007-2008 I am currently the system architect for AIM Photos.
+2007-2008 I was the Systems Architect for AIM Photos.
 I had nothing to do with the product idea, but I gave a lot of input and direction on the UI and visual design, took over front-end development after Jason Garber left the company, and led two other developers in the design and construction of the models, controllers, performance optimizations and led the technical design.
+AIM Photos was AOL's first large product to be built on top of Ruby on Rails, and I trained the developers on the platform and delivered the product both early and under-budget despite changing requirements and dependencies.

 Technologies Used: Ruby on Rails, memcached, XHTML, javascript, CSS, ImageMagick, RMagick, jquery